Episodes: 16 (hour).

 TV show description:

-From Emma Frost and Matthew Graham, The Spanish Princess TV show is a historical drama which unfolds in the 16th century.
+From Emma Frost and Matthew Graham, The Spanish Princess TV show is a historical drama that unfolds in the 16th century.
 The series is based on the novels The Constant Princess and The King’s Curse by Philippa Gregory and centers on Catherine of Aragon (Hope), the first wife of England’s King Henry VIII (O’Connor).
 It is a sequel of sorts to The White Princess, itself a follow-up to The White Queen.

 With an iron will that belies her tender age, Catherine Princess of Spain has been betrothed to Arthur (Imrie) Prince of Wales, since they were but small children.
 At age 17, Catherine departs sunny Spain for sodden England, along with her court, including her ladies-in-waiting, Lina (Levi-John) and Rosa (Parkes).

-When Catherine first arrives in England, she maintains her resolve in the face of the treacherous Tudor matriarchs, grandmother Margaret Beaufort (Walter) and mother Elizabeth of York (Moen).
+When Catherine first arrives in England, she maintains her resolve in the face of the treacherous Tudor matriarchs, grandmother Margaret Beaufort (Walter), and mother Elizabeth of York (Moen).
 Catherine even manages to instill a measure of confidence in shy Arthur.

 All too soon after their marriage though, Arthur dies, leaving Catherine in a precarious position.
 Having been taught since childhood that she was destined to be Queen of England, Catherine is not ready to bury that dream along with her husband, so she sets out to marry the new heir to the throne, Prince Harry.